spanner/radiant-downloads-extension/README.markdown

 This uses spanner's [reader](https://github.com/spanner/radiant-reader-extension) and [reader_group](https://github.com/spanner/radiant-reader_group-extension) extensions for access control.
 If you would like to change the basis for allowing downloads, the easiest thing is probably to override or chain `Download#available_to?`.
 But do tell us what you're trying to do.
 We like to be useful.

-Also requires [paperclip](http://www.thoughtbot.com/projects/paperclip).
-At the moment, rather than doubling up I'm assuming that you already have the paperclipped extension installed.
-If you don't want to do that, you can always put paperclip in your root /vendor/plugins.
+Also requires [paperclip](http://www.thoughtbot.com/projects/paperclip) gem, or the paperclipped extension (which currently vendors paperclip).

 (We thought about just applying access control to paperclipped assets but the machinery there is too specialised for images: most of what goes in here will be pdfs and office documents.
 The separate store is tricky too.)